 (b) Transitional provisions may also affect the AT1 and the T2 shortfall (i.e. AT1 or T2 the excess of deduction, regulated in Article 36(1), point (j) and Article 56 of Regulation (EU) No 575/2013, point (e) respectively), and thus the items containing those shortfalls may indirectly reflect the effect of those transitional provisions.

-(c) Template CA5 is exclusively used for reporting the effect due to the application of Regulation (EU) No 575/2013 transitional provisions.
+(c) Template CA5 is exclusively used for reporting the effect due to the application of Regulation (EU) No 575/2013 transitional provisions with an impact on own funds.

 15. The treatment of Pillar II requirements can be different within the Union (Article 104a(1) of Directive 2013/36/EU has to be transposed into national regulation).
 Only the impact of Pillar II requirements on the solvency ratio or the target ratio shall be included in the solvency reporting required under Regulation (EU) No 575/2013.